 The goal of the city's web site is to use technology to offer online as many of the same services that are available in person as possible.
-Equally important is to use modern electronic communications technology to increase accessibility to city services and empower people — regardless of their socioeconomic status, age or physical disability — to be able to fully participate in city government.
+Equally important is to use technology to increase accessibility to city services and empower people — regardless of their socioeconomic status, age or physical disability — to be able to fully participate in city government.

 - Center for Digital Government's Digital Cities Survey, top ten city for online information, 2014

 - Sunny Award, Sunshine Review, for information available online, 2013